venkys-io/Code-Blogs/Deque/Easy/StackCRUDArray/StackCRUDArray.md

 15. The **print()** function is called again to display the updated elements of the stack.

 Finally, the program ends with a return statement.

+## Test Cases
+### Test Case 1(Empty Stack):
+#### sample input:
+1. size=5
+#### sample output:
+1. #Test is_underflown on an empty stack
+- Expected Output: THE STACK IS UNDER-FLOWN

+2. #Test is_overflown on an empty stack
+- Expected Output: THE STACK IS NOT OVER-FLOWN

+### Test Case 2(Non-Empty stack):
+#### sample input:
+1. size=3
+2. push 10
+3. push 20
+4. push 30
+#### sample output(pop from an empty stack):
+1. #Test is_underflown on a non-empty stack
+- Expected Output: THE STACK IS UNDER-FLOWN

+2. #Test is_overflown on an empty stack
+- Expected Output: THE STACK IS NOT OVER-FLOWN

+### Test Case 3:
+#### sample input:
+1. size=4
+#### sample output:
+1. #Test pop on an empty stack
+- Expected Output: STACK AS UNDER-FLOWN

+2. #Test is_overflown on an empty stack
+- Expected Output: THE STACK IS NOT OVER-FLOWN

+### Explanation of Testcases:

+- In the first case, the stack is initialized but not populated with any elements.
+Both is_underflown and is_overflown should indicate that the stack is underflown (empty) and not overflown.
+- In the second case, elements are pushed onto the stack, making it non-empty.
+Both is_underflown and is_overflown should indicate that the stack is not underflown and not overflown.
+-  In the third case, an attempt is made to pop from an empty stack.
+The pop method should indicate that the stack is underflown, and is_overflown should indicate that the stack is not overflown.

 ## Time and Space Complexity Analysis